 Medicare covers a yearly appointment for patients to discuss their preventative care with their doctor and to create and assess preventative measures for the year, known as the Annual Wellness Visit (AWV).
 Components that can make up a wellness visit include history, assessment, cognitive function, screening schedule, risk factors, and personalized health advice.
 Annual wellness visits have specific documentation requirements, and it’s important to learn their specific components.

-Annual Wellness Visit Rules
+Annual Wellness Visit Rules and Components

 The rules for AWVs are very different from the rules for preventive visits.
 Unlike AWVs, preventive visits aren’t covered by Medicare.
 Preventive physical documentation won’t meet the requirements of an AWV because measuring BMI and depression are the only elements that the two visits have in common.